YuanMaSa/aws-well-architected-framework/README.md

 # Prominent data platform design with AWS well-architected framework

-To solve the problem of data silos, many companies try to embrace the advantageous data solution to develop their data platform.
-AWS is one of the essential components for company to build a prominent data platform that provides scalable and reliable approaches for the customer.
-Nevertheless, a few pieces of concept need to be established before design your architecture on AWS to make architectural trade-offs as your designs evolve.
+To solve the problem of data silos, many companies try to embrace the beneficial data solution to develop their data platform.
+AWS is one of the essential components for the company to build a prominent data platform that provides scalable and reliable approaches for the customer.
+Nevertheless, a few pieces of concept need to be established before design your architecture on AWS to make architectural trade-offs as your plans evolve.

 ![data_lake.jpg](./img/data_lake.jpg)